 In accordance with Washington state board of health and CDC guidelines, I’ve now instituted the following rules:

-Before coming in, please review, initial where indicated, and sign the following form: https://drive.google.com/file/d/192PUARp2K-zTsUuFAnSszrZ0JQ9yqUO4
+Before coming in, please fill the following online COVID consent form:

 – Unfortunately, there can be no hand shakes or hugs.
 I like to use the Vulcan method: simply raise your hand in a V-shape and say, “live long, and prosper”.

-– During the treatment, I will be running a sanitizing air purifier, and have the window open a bit.
+– During the treatment, I will be running a sanitizing air purifier.
 This helps prevent the accumulation of viral particles in the air.

 – After a treatment is complete and the patient has left, I wipe surfaces in the room down with CDC-approved antiseptics.
-Then I further disinfect the room using UV-C light.
-When you make an appointment, you’ll see the appointment is an hour longer than what you selected.
-That extra hour is not treatment time, it’s the time needed to disinfect the office, and to air out the ozone.
-So if you chose a one-hour treatment, and your appointment shows it’s from 1 to 3, it means your appointment is finished at 2 pm.
-Disinfection happens in that extra hour, and no one can be in the room for most of that.
+I can also further disinfect the room using UV-C light.
+When you make an appointment, you’ll see the appointment is a half-hour longer than what you selected.
+That extra time is the time needed to disinfect the office.
+So if you chose a one-hour treatment, and your appointment shows it’s from 1 to 2:30, it means your appointment is finished at 2 pm.

-– I will also wear a mask, and be washing my hands and using hand sanitizer to all professional standards.
+– I will wear a mask as required, and will of course be washing my hands and using hand sanitizer to all professional standards.

 – Understand that even with all these precautions, there is still some unavoidable risk involved in coming in for a visit.